-- Choose Sequences > Trim Sequence.
-The Trim Sequences dialog opens and the sequence range text boxes are initially populated with the first and last nucleotides or amino acids.
+In both cases, the Trim Sequences dialog opens and the sequence range text boxes are initially populated with the first and last nucleotides or amino acids.

 The following table shows tasks that can be done from within this dialog, or that affect its appearance.

 |To reveal/hide the sequence, ruler, and any features that are present||Click the up/down arrows to the right of the range textboxes.|

 |To specify the desired range||Use the “Left end” and “Right end” boxes.
 You may type in a position or search for strings such as “atgc”.
 Alternatively, drag the “wheel” to go to a particular position number.
 Click any base to center the wheel on that base.
 You can reference the “left” of a sequence in the right-hand box, if desired (e.g., “left + 12”).|